Kellen-Linse/Data-Structs-Algos-and-Interviews/General_Notes/notes.md

 - **Don't confuse Big O of 2n and Big O of n^2, they are very different things.
 2 passes of n vs 2 passes for each in n**\
 - When considering solutions for a problem, start at the best time complexity, then work backwards until you find a solution, then try to apply that solution to see if you can find a better solution.

+5/22/22

+- **Don't forget that when checking for existence you need to account for the possibility that the value will be zero and therefore return a falsy value.**